HackerOS-Linux-System/.github/profile/README.md

 Library/plugin/source manager from the bytes repository for hacker lang.
 To install it use hacker unpack hl-addons.

 ### hpm
-Community repository - a tool inspired by yay..
+Community repository - a tool inspired by yay.

+### HackerOS Steam
+Steam in arch container.

 ### hup
 Automatic update system.